The jumping hours complication

 The ultra-thin automatic 1120HS calibre features 36 working jewels, and four ruby wheels to support the full-diameter rotor, which runs on a beryllium rail for stability.
 Vacheron Constantin also replaced the free-sprung Gyromax balance from the original Jaeger-LeCoultre movement with an index regulator.
 The rotor is decorated with Geneva stripes and edged with 21-carat gold, to increase the oscillating mass.

-The watch is accompanied by its outer box, inner leather pouch, Certificate of Origin and manuals.
-It also comes with our bespoke grained leather strap in taupe, in addition to its black alligator strap from Vacheron Constantin and the corresponding platinum tang buckle.
+The watch is accompanied by its outer box, inner leather pouch, hangtag and instruction manual.
+It also comes with its black alligator strap from Vacheron Constantin, as well as its yellow gold tang buckle.

-If sold within the United Kingdom, this Vacheron Constantin Jumping Hours Ref.
-43040 will be subject to 20% VAT.
+If sold within the United Kingdom, this Vacheron Constantin 43040 will be subject to 20% VAT.
+Viewings are currently suspended for the time being.